-By now you have probably heard about some of the health benefits or uses for apple cider vinegar.
-More and more people are discovering it's multipurpose benefits and using it as a one-stop-shop for daily needs.
+By now you have probably heard about some of the health benefits or uses of apple cider vinegar.
+More and more people are discovering its multipurpose benefits and using it as a one-stop shop for daily needs.
 Here are 20 uses for apple cider vinegar (ACV) that will inspire you to incorporate it into your daily routine too.

 - It helps in controlling the blood sugar level

 - It may aid in weight loss by changing the way the gut bacteria processes the fats

 - It helps in the reduction of blood pressure

 - It is supposed to help in the detoxification of the body